 First time visitors (including us), start with a list of things to do in Cape Town.
 We had our own list of “must see” Cape Town attractions: Table Mountain, the V&A Waterfront and Robben Island.
 At least, that was the plan.

-We quickly learned that you plan your visits to the various Cape Town attractions around the weather.
+We quickly learned that you plan your visits to the various attractions around the weather.
 When you can see Table Mountain, it’s not in clouds and the wind isn’t blowing too strongly, visit Table Mountain.
 And when the seas are calm, visit Robben Island.

-No visit to Cape Town is complete without riding the Table Mountain Cableway (Cable Car).
+No visit to the cape is complete without riding the Table Mountain Cableway (Cable Car).
 Table Mountain’s sandstone face forms a dramatic backdrop for the city and dominates the skyline where you are in the city.
 The Table Mountain National Park is populated with unique plantlife not found anywhere else on Earth.

-The V&A Waterfront has a large mall, numerous restaurants, several hotels and serves as the launching point for Robben Island tours.
-It’s nearly impossible to visit Cape Town and not visit the V&A Waterfront.
-One of our favorite things to do in Cape Town was visit the massive food market called the Market on the Wharf – two floors of vendors selling fresh, made-to-order lunches from burgers and salads to ethnic and exotic foods.
+This area has a large mall, numerous restaurants, several hotels and serves as the launching point for Robben Island tours.
+It’s nearly impossible to visit Cape Town and not visit the waterfront.
+One of our favorite places was visit the massive food market called the Market on the Wharf – two floors of vendors selling fresh, made-to-order lunches from burgers and salads to ethnic and exotic foods.

 The Western Cape Winelands

-While the Groot Constantia winery is part of the Cape Town Big 6 marketing initiative, there are several distinct wine regions that can be visited as an easy day trip from the city.
+While the Groot Constantia winery is part of the Big 6 marketing initiative, there are several distinct wine regions that can be visited as an easy day trip from the city.
 There’s the Constantia Wine Route, home to Groot Constantia and the Constantia Wyn – a deliciously sweet white dessert wine devoured by the royalty of Europe.

-Of course that’s just our pick for the top 5 things to do in Cape Town, but there other options.
-We drove by the Kirstenbosch National Botanical Garden (one of the Cape Town Big 6) and it looked lovely, but just wasn’t our thing.
+Of course that’s just our pick for the best activities, but there other options.
+We drove by the Kirstenbosch National Botanical Garden and it looked lovely, but just wasn’t our thing.
 We really wanted to go to Robben Island, but the weather and rough seas didn’t cooperate.